maxkapur/maxkapur.github.io/_posts/2050-12-08-circular-regression.md

 ---
 layout: post
 katex: true
-title: Linear regression with a cyclical predictor of known period
+title: Circular regression when you already know the period
 ---

 This [Stack Exchange](https://stats.stackexchange.com/a/660199) answer reminded me of a data science trick that may be new to some.
+In short, if you try to model $$y$$ as a sinusoidal function of $$x$$, you obtain a regression formula that is nonlinear in the parameters.
+However, if you know the period, you can linearize the formula and compute an exact least-squares fit.<!--more-->

+# Background

 Suppose you are trying to create a regression model for data that looks like
 this: